Raspberry Pi Backup – Main Features

 Is pibackup an alternative to raspiBackup?

-What is always backed up by pibackup?
+What is always backed up?

-including the MBR.
+pibackup always backs up /boot and /root including the MBR.
 The backup covers everything from sector 0 to the end of the second partition.

 How does restore work?

-partition during the restore process.
-The live GUI shows a slider and a preview of the partition layout, so you can adjust sizes before writing the backup.
+Yes, you can adjust the size of the /root partition during the restore process.
+The live GUI shows a slider and partition layout preview so you can adjust sizes before writing the backup.